mags0ft/spamfilter/docs/results.md

 # 🔎 Results

-The `spamfilter` module is highly object-oriented and therefore encapsulates results of filtering runs in a `Result` object which will be constructed once a machine is done filtering a string.
+The `spamfilter` module is highly object-oriented and therefore encapsulates results of filtering runs in a `Result` object which will be constructed once a pipeline is done filtering a string.

-The Result object is made to unify returned data by machines and is very easy to use.
+The Result object is made to unify returned data by pipelines and is very easy to use.

 ## The `Result` object

-Class to determine a result of a string running through a filtering machine.
+Class to determine a result of a string running through a filtering pipeline.

 `results.Result(passed = True, res_string = "", original_string = "", changes = 0, failed_filters = [])`